klum-dsl/klum-ast/README.md

 - under the hood: the inner class for dsl-collections is now optional (GDSL needs to be adapted)
 - member names must now be unique across hierarchies (i.e. it is illegal to annotate two collections with the same members value)
-- the implicit template feature is deprecated and will be dropped (see [#34](https://github.com/blackbuild/config-dsl/issues/34)), it basically uses global variables, which is of course bad design
+- the implicit template feature is deprecated and will eventuall be dropped (see [#34](https://github.com/blackbuild/config-dsl/issues/34)), it basically uses global variables, which is of course bad design

   The suggested way to use templates would be to explicitly call copyFrom() as first step in a template using configuration